PdxCodeGuild/class_eagle/2 Flask + HTML + CSS/labs/05 Burrito Order Form.md

 - Cheese
 - Sour Cream

+## Part 2 (optional)

-For personal info, use the `required`, `pattern` and `title` attributes of the input fields to verify that the information the user entered is legitimate.
+Allow the user to enter their personal information to get their order.
+Use the `required`, `pattern` and `title` attributes of the input fields to verify that the information the user entered is legitimate.

 Personal Info
 - Username (at least 6 characters)